 Enter the amount of discretionary (optional) expenses.
-Expenses in this category include all goods and services provided to the protected person that are not essential for survival but are meant to improve or prolong the quality and enjoyment of life.
+Discretionary expenses include all goods and services provided to the protected person that are not essential for survival but are meant to improve or prolong the quality and enjoyment of life.
 Examples: Entertainment, dining out, and vacation costs.